supernovus/passport-totp/README.md

 For a complete, working example, refer to the [two-factor example].

-Or at least it will be a complete working example once I refactor it to use the changed APIs in this fork.
-Right now it would fail terribly.

 ## Tests

 The original tests are currently disabled as they depended on ancient versions of